retooth2/xenharmlib/doc/quickstart.rst

     EDOPitchScale([0, 1, 5, 10], 12-EDO)

-Similar to python's sets there are also infix-operations available for scales:
+Similar to Python's sets, there are also infix operations available for scales:

 .. testcode::